Onboard existing Microsoft Graph resources for use in Bicep templates

 existing

-keyword in a Bicep file to get the ID of an existing group and service principal. - In the Bicep file, configure the settings to deploy a security group with an existing group and service principal as its members, and the service principal as its owner.
+keyword in the same Bicep file to get the ID of an existing group and service principal. - In the Bicep file, configure the settings to deploy a security group with an existing group and service principal as its members, and the service principal as its owner.

 - Deploy the Bicep file.